 Research

-Jammed agarose microgel as 3D media
+Jammed agarose microgel as 3D cell growth media

 Jammed microgels are a promising class of biomaterials well-suited for 3D cell culture, tissue bioengineering, and 3D bioprinting.
 However, existing protocols for fabricating such microgels either involve complex synthesis steps, long preparation times, or polyelectrolyte hydrogel formulations that sequester ionic elements from the cell growth media.
 Hence, there is an unmet need for a universally biocompatible, high-throughput, and widely accessible manufacturing process.
 We address these demands by introducing a rapid, high-throughput, and remarkably straightforward method to synthesize jammed microgels composed of flash-solidified agarose granules directly prepared in a culture medium of choice.
 Read more about this work here.